stefpeschel/NetCoMi/readme.md

 ![](man/figures/readme/single_genus_3-1.png)<!-- -->

-Let’s check whether the largest nodes are actually those with highest column sums in the matrix with normalized counts returned from `netConstruct()`.
+Let’s check whether the largest nodes are actually those with highest column sums in the matrix with normalized counts returned by `netConstruct()`.

 ``` r